AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 The dialog is formulated to achieve a specific goal, such as acquiring the user’s information, providing suggestions about a product or a service, or directing the user to a live agent.

-Challenges & 3 ways to overcome them
+Chatbot intent challenges & 3 ways to mitigate them

-Chatbots’ goal is to produce human-like comprehensive conversations to meet the user’s expectations.
-However, chatbots face limitations in understanding the user’s intent because:
+Chatbots face limitations in understanding the user’s intent because:

 • Users sometimes make typos and use keywords instead of complete sentences.